Amazon Advertising Guide for Seller Central & Vendor Central

 - Brand terms are only used on this campaign

 - Defensive advertising, not incremental sales, low spend.
 Protects us from competitors advertising on our brand.
+(Competitors would have to outbid us on our own products to win the bid.)

 - Competitor Campaign